Find schools that offer these popular programs

 Employment and Economic Outlook

-The employment outlook for optometric technicians, who fall into the larger category of medical assistants, is quite good; according to the U.S. Bureau of Labor Statistics (BLS), employment in this field will grow by 29% from 2012-2022.
-The median annual earnings in 2012 for workers in this field were $29,370.
+The employment outlook for optometric technicians, who fall into the larger category of medical assistants, is quite good.
+According to the U.S. Bureau of Labor Statistics (BLS), employment in this field will grow by 29% from 2016-2026.
+The median annual salary in 2017 for workers in this field was $32,480.

 Alternate Career Options

 State requirements vary, so some techs complete training programs with a licensing exam, while others learn their skills on the job to help licensed pharmacists dispense prescriptions.
-Faster than average growth was expected in this profession from 2012-2022, with a 20% increase of jobs predicted by the BLS.
-Median wages of $29,320 per year were reported by the BLS in 2012.
+Faster than average growth was expected in this profession from 2016-2026, with a 12% increase in jobs predicted by the BLS.
+Median wages of $31,750 per year were reported by the BLS in 2017.